Up to 50% off sofas & mattresses — limited‑time deals.

 • Family rooms where the sofa is the main hangout spot.

-• Spaces that can handle a deeper footprint without tightening walkways.
+• Rooms that can handle a deeper footprint without tightening the walkways.

 Where it falls short

-• If you prefer upright posture, the depth can feel excessive.
+• If you prefer upright posture, the depth can feel like too much.

 • The look depends on regular fluffing and straightening.

-• Not a great fit for tight apartments or narrow layouts.
+• It is not a great fit for tighter apartments or narrow layouts.

 Rowe Sofa Specifications